 This is a moderate trek as the daily walking distances are average, but it includes some steep climbs and descents.
 It should therefore present no difficulties to someone accustomed to day long walking.
 Day stages: Distances walked vary from 12 to 23 kms or 3.5 – 6 hours and there are six trekking days.

-Accommodation: The Palates Hotel offers comfortable accommodation for 2 nights.
-It is a family run business, comfortable and traditional.
+Accommodation: The Palates Hotel offers accommodation for 2 nights.
+It is a comfortable family run hotel.

 A gentle introduction to the Laona landscape and tracks which criss cross the area.
 After passing through Drouseia village, the path passes a wayside chapel before dropping down to the villages of KritouTerra followed by a steep climb back up to Drouseia.

-A long walk, mostly downhill, passing through two deserted villages before meandering along tracks and through woods, then descending steeply to the coast.
+A long walk, mostly downhill, passing through a deserted village before meandering along tracks and through woods, then descending steeply to the coast.
 You walk down to the Baths of Aphrodite where the lovely goddess is said to have bathed in a rock pool.
 Good views of Chrysochou Bay throughout.

 Accommodation: Two nights at Chrysochou Bay, Akamas Peninsula.
 The hotel has 45 en-suite rooms.
 The modern looking hotel is set in a fine position, just above a pebble beach.
 The baths are located 1.5 km /1 mile away.
 4 km /2.5 miles is Lachi Harbour where all facilities are available.
 A further 2 km from here and you reach Polis a small town, but the area's largest!

 There are a couple of walking options circulating from the Baths of Aphrodite and onto the the Akamas Peninsula with a varied scenery including spectacular views from Mouti tis Sotiras looking down towards the western tip of Cyprus.
 The day involves tranquil views of the sea and walking on nature trails.